mo12896/facial-analysis-system/README.md

 ## Known Problems

+- If there are problems with the setup.sh script, conduct the steps manually.
+For the Synergy setup refer to the SynergyNet [README](https://github.com/choyingw/SynergyNet)
 - The feature_vector.py script might generate less than 776 features per time series for shorter videos.
 This is known and is due to the script automatically filtering columns with NaN values.
 By providing longer videos, the problem should be resolved.